 A New Jersey appeals attorney fromour office can help you with services encompassing all stages of appellate practice, such as:

 - Counseling clients on the appellate process and whether an order or judgment should be appealed

 - Analyzing trial transcripts and judicial decisions to frame issues for appeal

 - Prosecuting, or defending against, substantive motions for appellate relief, including motions for stays pending appeal, applications for leave to appeal from interlocutory orders, petitions for certification of final judgments of the Appellate Division, motions for summary disposition, and motions for reconsideration

 - Planning and delivering oral argument which convincingly addresses the strengths and drawbacks of the case

 What Standard Of Review Applies To My Business’s Appeal In New Jersey?

 In appeals in New Jersey’s Appellate Division or in the New Jersey Supreme Court, as the case may be, some of the standards by which the appellate court reviews asserted errors of the lower state court or state administrative agency are as follows.
-At the Law Offices of David S. Rich, LLC, we have substantial experience litigating, on behalf of companies and individuals, appeals under these standards of review and others.
+At the Law Offices of David S. Rich, LLC, a skilled New Jersey appeals attorney will provide you with substantial experience litigating, on behalf of companies and individuals, appeals under these standards of review and others.

 De Novo Or Plenary Review: The de novo standard of review is the least deferential to the original tribunal.
 Under the de novo standard, the appellate court considers the issue as if it were being presented to the appellate court in the first instance.
 The appellate court is not obliged to defer to the findings of fact or conclusions of law of a trial court or administrative agency, but may determine the merits of an issue as if it were being presented for the first time.